Mukul Goel is new DGP of Uttar Pradesh | Law-Order

 - India

 Mukul Goel has been appointed the new Director General of Police (DGP) of Uttar Pradesh, the state government said in a statement here on Wednesday.
-An IPS officer of the 1987 batch, Mukul Goel is currently posted as an Additional DG Operations in the Border Security Force (BSF), the statement said.
+An IPS officer of the 1987 batch, Mukul Goel is currently posted as the Additional DG Operations in the Border Security Force (BSF), the statement said.
 Goel replaces H C Awasthy, who retired on Wednesday.
+Goel told PTI that his focus will be “crime control and rule of law”.
+Hailing from UP's Muzaffarnagar, Goel was born on February 22, 1964 and has done BTech in Electrical Engineering from the IIT, Delhi.
+He also has a certificate of proficiency in French and a diploma in Disaster Management.
+Goel earlier worked as an SP/SSP in Almora, Jalaun, Mainpuri, Hathras, Azamgarh, Gorakhpur, Varanasi, Saharanpur and Meerut districts of the state.
+He was also posted in the Indo-Tibetan Border Police and the National Disaster Response Force.
+Goel was awarded the Police Medal for Gallantry in 2003.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)